 - 2.8 Schedule 7 in operators' CP5 track access contracts sets out the circumstances where an operator is able to opt out of REBS on one or more routes.
 We have summarised the relevant provisions below.
-Schedule 7 also provides the template opt-out notice to be served on Network Rail, with a copy provided to ORR11. - 2.9 Operators have the right to opt out of REBS at the start of CP5, when there is a new operator on a route, when a new franchise is awarded, or when a new material alliance is formed.
+Schedule 7 also provides the template opt-out notice to be served on Network Rail, with a copy to ORR. - 2.9 Operators had the right to opt out of REBS at the start of CP5, when there is a new operator on a route, when a new franchise is awarded, or when a new material alliance is formed.
 This is explained further below: - (a) at the start of CP5 (on or before 30 June 2014).
 Operators could have informed Network Rail within three months from the start of CP5 that they did not want to participate in REBS.
-This 'opt-out' can apply to individual routes, i.e. operators can choose not to participate in one or more operating routes (called REBS routes in track access contracts); and - (b) during CP5, when: - (i) an operator begins operating services on a new route or is awarded a new franchise.
+This 'opt-out' applied to individual routes, i.e. operators can choose not to participate in one or more operating routes (called REBS routes in track access contracts); and - (b) during CP5, when: - (i) an operator begins operating services on a new route or is awarded a new franchise.
 This applies to new franchised or open access operators, or to existing operators that start operating services on a route where they have not previously operated.
 Also, where a new franchise is awarded to the incumbent franchisee (either through competition or direct award), we treat this as a new franchise.
-A new opt-out notice would be required if the operator wishes to opt out of REBS12.
+A new opt-out notice would be required if the operator wishes to opt out of REBS.
 A new franchisee will not be bound by the decision of the previous incumbent on REBS or by its previous decision if it was the incumbent.
-Essentially the opt-out decision resets for a new franchise so unless the new franchised operator opts out of REBS, it is automatically 'opted-in'; or - (ii) a new material alliance13 agreement is made between Network Rail and one or more operators for a route.
-This opt-out applies where Network Rail has notified us and the affected operators (i.e. those operators that operate on that route) that it has entered into a new agreement and that we agree that this agreement is a material alliance agreement.
-Network Rail is required to serve notice on ORR within 14 days of entering into a material alliance, and after serving notice, is permitted an additional 14 days to provide relevant supporting information to ORR, so ORR can make an assessment of whether the alliance is
+Essentially the opt-out decision resets for a new franchise so unless the new franchised operator opts out of REBS, it is automatically 'opted-in'; or - (ii) a new material alliance agreement is made between Network Rail and one or more operators for a route.
+This opt-out applies where Network Rail has notified us and the affected operators (i.e. those operators that operate on that route) that it has entered into a new agreement and we agree that this agreement is a material alliance agreement.
+Network Rail will normally serve notice on ORR within 14 days of entering into a material alliance.
+The material alliance partner and other operators on the material alliance route will be able to serve an opt-out notice only in relation to the material alliance route.
+They will also be able to opt out of other routes if any of the other provisions in 2.9(b)(i) above applies.